Healthy, Creamy High-Protein Blueberry Cheesecake

-This fudgy high-protein blueberry cheesecake is calm, creamy, and perfectly balanced, with bright blueberry flavor and a smooth texture that sets up beautifully after chilling.
+This healthy, creamy, high-protein blueberry cheesecake is calm, creamy, and perfectly balanced, with bright blueberry flavor and a smooth texture that sets up beautifully after chilling.

 Jump to: